Let me ask you something…

 First, helping people take action fast usually occurs when you offer them a timed incentive that only exists in the first 48 hours your launch is live.
 Now, some people don’t offer bonuses like this, but here’s what you can do:

 - Show them the money

-- Special package of bonuses related to your main offer + money
+- A special package of bonuses related to your main offer + money

 I do the same thing usually during my launches.
 For the first 48 hours, we’re open, I generally have an instant discount!
 It works well to get people who are already planning to enroll a little bonus for taking action fast.

 2. Mid-launch surprise bonus

 If you’ve ever been through a launch, you’ve likely experienced the mid-launch doldrums.
 No one is buying… or hardly any sales come in during this time.
 Usually, this is very normal to any launch where the class starts on a specific date.

 To ignite some launches during that stretch in the middle, it’s important to give people some type of incentive to encourage sales.